teisdbr/winlibrs-docs-test/index.md

 2020-03-25
 * Added Logic to handle Error Code 14060.
-* Resolved issue where Error Code 90039 was being thronw for all Crime Against Property Offenses.
+* Resolved issue where Error Code 90039 was being thrown for all Crime Against Property Offenses.
 * Restricted 90A Offenses to only allow a Property Loss Type of "None" or "Unknown".

 2020-03-12